AnyaJoy/personal_blog/README.md

 Users should be able to:

-- View the optimal layout depending on their device's screen size (desktop only)
+- View the optimal layout depending on their device's screen size
 - View a feed of posts in random order
 - Filter posts by tags
 - View most recent posts from Home page